silas/node-shutterstock/README.md

 # Shutterstock.js

-This is a Shutterstock API client for JavaScript.
+This is a Shutterstock API client for Node.js.

  * [Usage](#usage)
  * [Documentation](#documentation)